 I saw The Godfather at a theater in 1972.
 With my parents.
 Under protest.

-They had shopped for furniture all day, dragging me along like a fidgety hostage (I was 11).
+They had shopped for furniture all day, dragging me along like a fidgety, 11-year-old hostage.
 Then they said we were going to something called The Godfather.

-Mom tried to sell it as an exciting gangster movie.
+Mom tried to sell it as an exciting mob movie.
 But the gangster movies I knew from TV were boring black-and-whites with funny-looking actors talking out of the corner of their mouth.

 So I went in tired, cranky, and darkly pessimistic.